Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

-These energetics applied in the absorbing Markov chain model, $E_{\text{bind}}^{\text{site}}$ and $E_{\text{mig}}^{\text{bond}}$, provide sufficient information to construct an accurate \ac{PEL} for single-component clusters, such as Cu clusters in Fe-Cu systems, or Cu \ac{GP} zones in Al-Cu alloys.
-In such systems, vacancy migration inside clusters does not induce structural rearrangements due to the indistinguishable nature of solute atoms.
-However, for binary clusters in multicomponent systems, such as Mg-Zn clusters in Al-Mg-Zn alloys, we recognize that local atomic rearrangements by vacancy migration may complicate the actual \ac{PEL}.
-Despite these structural changes, we make a simplified-\ac{PEL} assumption about the \ac{PEL}.
-Specifically, we assume that the \ac{PEL} experienced by a migrating vacancy can be approximated by the static ground-state structures of the cluster (obtained by \ac{SA}).
-This simplification is reasonable at lower temperatures, where thermodynamics favors highly ordered, low-energy structures.
+For solute clusters in multicomponent systems, such as Mg-Zn-rich clusters in Al-Mg-Zn alloys, we recognize that local atomic rearrangements by vacancy migration may change the actual \ac{PEL}.
+Despite these structural changes, we make a simplified-\ac{PEL} assumption.
+Specifically, we assume that the \ac{PEL} experienced by a migrating vacancy can be approximated by the static ground-state structures of the solute cluster (obtained by \ac{SA} simulations).
+This simplification is reasonable for solute clusters with lower vacancy migration barriers within the clusters (as shown in Fig. \ref{fig:cluster_energies}) at lower temperatures, where low-energy cluster structures are favorable by considering both thermodynamic and kinetic factors.
 By making this assumption, we effectively reduce the complexity of the \ac{PEL}, enabling a computationally efficient absorbing Markov chain model to describe vacancy dynamics inside the clusters.
 This simplification maintains analytical tractability and computational efficiency, effectively capturing essential vacancy behavior without explicitly modeling structural rearrangements.

-To validate the absorbing Markov chain model and test the assumption of a simplified \ac{PEL}, we applied \ac{KMC} simulations. \ac{KMC} and Markov chains share the same memorylessness property, which assumes that the next state depends only on the current state and not on past states. \ac{KMC} calculates transition rates and selects events probabilistically, updating the system state and time step by step.
-Unlike the Markov model, \ac{KMC} inherently accounts for structural rearrangements and complex \acp{PEL} by simulating vacancy migration.
+We applied \ac{KMC} simulations to validate the absorbing Markov chain model and test the assumption of a simplified \ac{PEL}. \ac{KMC} and Markov chains share the same memorylessness property, which assumes that the next state depends only on the current state and not on past states. \ac{KMC} calculates transition rates and selects events probabilistically, updating the system state and time step by step.
+Unlike the Markov model, \ac{KMC} inherently accounts for structural rearrangements and complex \acp{PEL} by updating the lattice occupations after each vacancy migration event.